-This Knowledge Base article explains how to use Appdome’ to implement a layered, multi-pronged defense against MitM and other types of attacks that target mobile data in transit.
-Appdome’s Trusted Session, all mobile data ‘in transit’ is protected.
+This Knowledge Base article explains how to use Appdome to implement a layered, multi-pronged defense against MitM and other types of attacks that target mobile data in transit.
+Appdome’s Trusted Session protects data while it travels.

-Appdome is a mobile integration platform as a service (iPaaS) that allows users to add a wide variety of features, SDKs, and APIs to Android and iOS applications.
-Using a simple ‘click to add’ user interface, Appdome allows anyone to easily implement Trusted Session to any mobile application- instantly, no code or coding required.
+Appdome is a mobile integration platform as a service (iPaaS) that enables anybody to add a wide variety of features, SDKs, and APIs to Android and iOS applications.
+Using a simple ‘click to add’ user interface, Appdome enables anyone to easily implement Trusted Session in any iOS or Android app – instantly, no code or coding required.

 Using Appdome, there are no development or coding prerequisites.
 For example, there is no Appdome SDK, libraries, or plug-ins to implement Trusted Session to enable MitM attack protection.
 Trusted Session can be added to any iOS or Android app in seconds, with no code or coding.

 Overview of Appdome’s Trusted Session

-You can implement Appdome Trusted Session to protect any app against malicious proxies, MitM attacks, modified or untrusted Certificates, and Stale Sessions.
-Trusted Session can be found in the Appdome Mobile Security Suite and under the category – Secure Communication.
+You can implement Appdome Trusted Session for comprehensive MiTM attack prevention.
+Appdome also protects any app from malicious proxies, modified or untrusted Certificates, and Stale Session renewal.
+Trusted Session feature can be found in the Appdome Mobile Security Suite and under the category – Secure Communication.

 Trusted Session is a proprietary mechanism that Appdome first introduces during the initial SSL handshake, to prevent attackers from gaining control over the session before the TLS handshake completes.
 When the application starts the SSL Handshake with the server, Appdome’s Trusted Session technology inspects the traffic for anything that looks suspicious.
 When triggered, the Trusted Session will automatically notify the user of the compromise and drop the connection.
 The message displayed to the user can be customized.

-In a case that an attacker has control over the user’s network, the attacker could try to impersonate the server-side and replace the server certificate with one of their own.
+If the attacker has control over the user’s network, they could try to impersonate the server-side and replace the server certificate with one of their own.
 In this case, Trusted Session will identify and block the malicious certificate during the SSL Handshake.
 You can read more about MitM attacks here.